John Lotz

 John Lotz (July 17, 1935 – May 5, 2001) was an American college basketball player and coach.
 Lotz was best known as the head coach of the Florida Gators men's basketball team, and as a long-time assistant under coach Dean Smith of the North Carolina Tar Heels men's basketball team.

+Personal life

+Lotz was the son of a Baptist minister from New York City.
+He had three brothers, including UNC basketball player Danny Lotz and minister Denton Lotz.
+Danny Lotz was the husband of Anne Graham Lotz, daughter of Billy Graham.

 Playing career

 Lotz attended Baylor University in Waco, Texas, where he played for the Baylor Bears basketball team.
 He later transferred to East Texas State College (now known as Texas A&M University–Commerce) in Commerce, Texas, where he earned his bachelor's and master's degrees.

 Coaching career

 He began his coaching career at high schools in Norwich and Massapequa, New York before moving up to the college level.

 Lotz served as an assistant coach for the North Carolina Tar Heels men's basketball team of the University of North Carolina in Chapel Hill, North Carolina under head coach Dean Smith from 1965 to 1973.
 During his eight seasons with Smith's Tar Heels, the team made four appearances in the Final Four of the NCAA Tournament.

 Lotz was the head coach of the men's basketball team at the University of Florida in Gainesville from 1973 to 1980.
 Lotz's 1976–1977 Gators finished 17–9 overall, and 10–8 and in fourth place in the Southeastern Conference (SEC).
 That was his only winning record in conference play.
 Following a 4–7 start to the 1979–80 season (including 1–3 in conference play), Lotz was fired.
 He finished his seven-year tenure as the Florida Gators' head coach with an overall record of 83–88 and 46–66 in the SEC.